webplatform/docs-wpd/Style_Guide/Gotchas/index.md

 # Find the offending pipe character, '''<nowiki>|</nowiki>'''.
 # Replace the pipe character with '''<nowiki>{{!}}</nowiki>'''.

-'''<nowiki>{{!}}</nowiki>''' is a transclusion of a template named <nowiki>"!"</nowiki> which contains a single pipe character.
-Luckily, the rendering engine evaluatates template transclusions after producing the form, and thus ''renderus interruptus'' is avoided.
+'''<nowiki>{{!}}</nowiki>''' is a transclusion of a template named '''<nowiki>!</nowiki>''' which contains a single pipe character.
+Luckily, the rendering engine evaluatates template transclusions after producing the form, so the pipe character does not get interpreted as a parameter separator.

 ===Tables with pipe characters===

 To create tables, you have to avoid pipes completely.
 See [[WPD:Manual_Of_Style/Tables|Tables]] for details.

 ==Pre sections with pipe characters==

 Related to the table issue,  For example:

 <pre>